desertmonkey/RTDtestRST/docs/system-configuration/setting-date-and-time/index.rst

     cumulus@switch$ date +%Z

-!
-If you need to reconfigure the current time zone, refer to the instructions above.
+.. note:: If you need to reconfigure the current time zone, refer to the instructions above.

 Then, to set the system clock according to the time zone configured: